Fatima421/InternationalBusinessMen/README.md

 - **Resources**: It has all the data related to assets and localizable strings.

 ## Project Architecture
 CLEAN is based in 3 layers (Data, Domain, Presentation/UI).
-It helps you write better, more organized code and it's also easier to maintain.
+It helps you write a more organized code and it's also easier to maintain.
 The data flows like this:

 ### 📃 DATA
 1. **Database** or **API** → It is the part of your code that communicates with a server to get or send data.